 - Assist veterinarians in surgery as needed.

-- Calculate and administer anesthesia to all surgical patients per anesthetic protocol.
+- Calculate and administer anesthesia to all surgical patients per anesthetic protocol under the direct supervision of on-site veterinarian.

 - Maintain all necessary drug logs and patient records.